Multiband dispersion and warped vortices of strongly-interacting photons: Results

-The difference between the parabolic approximation and the full model is more pronounced for three polaritons, as shown in Fig.~\ref{fig:Dirac}b.
-At $\vec{k}=0$, solving Eq.~\eqref{eq:twothree} for $K$ yields one symmetric state, $ESS_{+}=(ESS+ SES+SSE)/\sqrt{3}$, and two degenerate antisymmetric states, $ESS_{-}=(ESS- SES)/\sqrt{2}$ and $ESS_{-}'=(ESS+ SES-2SSE)/\sqrt{6}$.
-For $\vec{k}\ne0$, the symmetric state $ESS_+$ acquires mass, while the two antisymmetric states split, forming characteristic Dirac cones (red in Fig.~\ref{fig:Dirac}b).
 Far from $\vec{k}=0$, all three states mix, yielding warped dispersion with $C_{3v}$ symmetry.
 This effect is similar to the trigonal warping of Dirac cones in graphene~\cite{Bradlyn2016}, where warping arises from the crystalline symmetry.
 Here, it emerges naturally from the three-polariton coupling and permutation symmetry.
-Importantly, this warping cannot be captured by the parabolic Schr\"odinger equation~\cite{Bienias2014}, which approximates the warped cone as a rotationally symmetric paraboloid (Fig.~\ref{fig:Dirac}b).
+Importantly, this warping cannot be captured by the parabolic equation Eq.~\eqref{eq:m3}, which approximates the warped cone as a rotationally symmetric paraboloid (black surface in Fig.~\ref{fig:dispersion}b).

+We note that Eqs.~\eqref{eq:two} and \eqref{eq:three} that rely on $|\mathrm{p}\rangle$-state elimination retain the minimal number of bands sufficient to capture the symmetry.
+We provide a comparison to the full model -- without state eliminations -- in Appendix \ref{app_full_model} and Figs.~\ref{fig:two-photon-dispersion} and \ref{fig:three-photon-dispersion}.
+Figure~\ref{fig:three-photon-dispersion} demonstrates for $n=3$ photons that the full model, comprising $3^3=27$ components, features 19 bands and two degenerate Dirac-like points, resulting from the splitting of the Dirac point in Fig.~\ref{fig:dispersion}(b).
+This splitting can be seen as a fine structure of the model Eq.~\eqref{eq:three}, that is sensitive to the contribution of $|\mathrm{p}\rangle$ states and appears in the next order in $\Omega/\Delta$.
+Our analysis shows that the minimal model Eq.~\eqref{eq:three} very well describes the dispersion of the experimentally relevant $ESS_+$ band, shown by the blue warped cone in Fig.~\ref{fig:Dirac}(b).

-\section{Real-space consequences}
+\subsection{Real-space consequences}